 The following is a university-wide policy and those violating it will be subject to failure of the course.
 If you have any question concerning the plagiarism policy or about documentation of sources in work you produce in this course, come talk to me.
-For more information about how to cite see http://klangable.com/blog/teaching/honesty-plagiarism-citations/ management and/or organization is invited to one-on-one academic coaching sessions (typically once a week for 45 minutes).
+For more information about how to cite see http://klangable.com/blog/teaching/honesty-plagiarism-citations/ academic coaching sessions (typically once a week for 45 minutes).
 Please contact disabilityservices@fordham.edu for more information.